Frequently Asked Questions

 Furthermore, if your child does not make use of the residual hearing in the non-implanted ear, that ear may gradually lose its ability to analyze sounds.
 Without amplification, the ear is not stimulated by sounds and it won’t be able to work so well if and when your child needs to call on it in the future.

-Since 2009 Phonak has partnered with a leading cochlear implant company, Advanced Bionics LLC.
+Since 2009 Phonak is partnering with a leading cochlear implant company, Advanced Bionics LLC.
 Both companies have always had a long standing commitment towards children with impaired hearing, their families and the professionals that support them.

 Read up on the experience of families that have chosen Advanced Bionics as their partner: www.advancedbionics.com/bea